zet23t/tinyduinogame-playground/readme.md

 	* it's easy to waste precious flash memory for a bit more comfort
 	* I have saved quite some memory by porting existing code into plain C code, thus gaining the attitude that it might be worth the effort
 * Declare functions as static - faster to call and smaller memory footprint

+# Rendering engine

+The most important aspect of this code is to provide a rendering engine.
+Being able to draw shapes and texures on the TinyScreen is at the core of the code.

+## Reason

+The rendering works as it works because of the challenges that the TinyScreen API is posing.